powerhousepro69/videoinfox/readme.md

         Note: If there is a playlist resume marker, it will be retained when renaming a playlist.

         Edit: Home Help Playlist Features: and View Playlist Help

-###  v5.1.08 Fix: Play Queue -Clear Resume y/n prompt.

-###  v5.1.07 Change: Default download directory can't be cleared.
-It can only be changed.

-        Videoinfox always needs a download directory set for: -Download Only  -Download Choose -Self Destruct and for downloading the default list in -Download List

-        Change: Options moved around in -View Playlist to make room for the next 2 new options.
-                 -Play Queue still needs options moved around for the same next 2 new options.

-        Change: View Playlist and Play Queue Option:  B - Clear Resume  changed to  b - Clear Resume
-        Add: Confirmation prompt added to -Clear Resume

-        Change: Played List option:  D - Clear Played List  changed to  d - Clear Played List
-        Add: Confirmation prompt added to -Clear Played List

-###  v5.1.01 Edit: Home Help Playlist Features:

-###  v5.1.00  Fix: Most options were accepting 0 as an entry and processing it as 1.
-This fix was applied globally.

-        Fix: Play Queue.
-Path was removed from listings in options:  - Remove Line  - Move Line

-        Fix: View Playlist >>> Change and Queue >>> Queue List -Rebuild Queue Running rebuild queue produced a script error if a playlist was deleted after it was added to the queue.

-        Add: Message added to View Playlist >>> Change and Queue -Delete when a loaded playlist is deleted.
-        MSG: Loaded playlist was deleted.
-Default playlist loaded . . .

-        Change: View Playlist -Change and Queue
-        The word Playlist was removed from options:  -Change Playlist  -Create Playlist  -Delete Playlist

-###  v5.0.34 Update: -Play  -Autoplay  -Start  -Resume   All hide Videoinfox's display to gain more screen space for listings.

-        add: There was no way to clear Default Directories (1-4) once they were set.
-The only option was to provide avalid path to change it.
-There is now an option to clear a Default Directory where the directories are set.

-        Update: View Playlist >>> Change and Queue

-             -Change Playlist  -Delete Playlist  -Add to Queue  -Mpv Playlist

-        The above 4 options all hide Videoinfox's display to gain more screen space for listings.

-        Change: -Mpv Playlist info added.
-A message displays every time this option is run.

-        Change: View Playlist >>> Change and Queue -Queue List options condensed to one line.

-        Edit: View Playlist -Help

-        More cleaning up of prompts, messages and headers to provide a more consistent user experience.

-###  v5.0.03 Edit: A few minor edits in help files.

-###  v5.0.02 Fix: -Make Playlist in -Played List was broke.

-###  v5.0.01 Fix: -Play Directory and videoinfox -d

-###  v5.0.00 Add: -Make Playlist added to Played List

-         Add: Numbered lines now in -Queue List and added options -Move Line and -Remove Line

-         Change: -Queue List.
-Options moved around.
-         Change: Everywhere -Play is used, is now written to the Played List including -Play in -View Playlist
-         Change: -Delete Queue renamed to -Clear Queue
-         Change: -Directory to Playlist and -Queue to Playlist have been renamed to -Make Playlist
-         Change: -View Playlist and -Play Queue.
-Z - Clear Resume changed to  B - Clear Resume
-         Change: Options -Resume and -Clear Resume are now removed from the display when there is no resume marker set.
-         Change: d - Download Default  in Yt-dlp Menu changed to  r - Download Only
-         Change: FIRST RUN >>> SETUP now checks for mpv and sets as default video player.
-If not found, ffplay is set.
-         Change: FIRST RUN >>> SETUP screen updated with mpv check.

-         Fix: View Playlist.
-Suppress script errors when running -Start with an empty playlist.
-         Fix: Played List.
-Suppress script error when running -Play or -Playlist Add with an empty played list.

-         Updated Playlist and Find section in Home Help.
-         Updated Help in View Playlist.

 <br />